(AUGUST 16, 1911 — SEPTEMBER 4, 1977)

 E. F. Schumacher's Personal Library and Archives

-The Schumacher Center Library is home to the bulk of Dr. Ernst Friedrich Schumacher's personal library and archives, donated in 1994 by his widow, Vreni Schumacher.
+The Schumacher Center Library is home to the bulk of Dr. Ernst Friedrich Schumacher's personal library and archives, donated in 1994 by his widow, Verena Schumacher.
 His collection, consisting of 2,500 books, has been computer indexed and its catalog can be searched online.

-The bulk of Dr. Ernst Friedrich Schumacher's personal library and archives were donated to the Schumacher Library in 1994 by his widow, Vreni Schumacher.
+The bulk of Dr. Ernst Friedrich Schumacher's personal library and archives were donated to the Schumacher Library in 1994 by his widow, Verena Schumacher.
 The 2,500 volume collection of books, many containing Schumacher’s research notes, and some inscribed by their authors, span a surprising range of topics.

 Schumacher's archives consist of manuscripts, articles, memorabilia, and lecture and background notes, which can be viewed at the Schumacher Center Libary.
 Schumacher’s archives were professionally organized by his daughter Barbara Wood, author of E. F. Schumacher: His Life and Thought.